 Welcome to The Tommy Cooper Society

-A very warm Welsh welcome to the Society's updated website.
-Please bear with us as we develop it over the coming weeks, and we welcome any constructive comments on how to improve the site, as well as any pictures and any facts or trivia you may wish to contribute about the great man.
+A very warm Welsh welcome to the Society's website.
+We welcome any constructive comments on how to improve the site, as well as any pictures and any facts or trivia you may wish to contribute about the great man.

 We aim to keep you updated on forthcoming events and also then to feature reports and photographs of the day as well as bringing you news of the Society's progress in achieving its longer term aims.